eon01/awesome-chatgpt/README.md

 - [chatgpt-conversation](https://github.com/platelminto/chatgpt-conversation): Have a conversation with ChatGPT using your voice, and have it talk back.
 - [assistant-chat-gpt](https://github.com/idosal/assistant-chat-gpt): A Chrome browser extension that embeds ChatGPT as a hands-free voice assistant
 - [DuckDuckGPT](https://www.duckduckgpt.com) 🐤 Adds the magic of ChatGPT to DuckDuckGo sidebar
+- [BraveGPT](https://www.bravegpt.com) 🦁 Adds the magic of ChatGPT to Brave Search sidebar

 ## Web Apps